draperlaboratory/hope-policies/policy_tests/README.md

 Pytest config knobs --

-- XDIST
-:  How many workers to use when running tests in parallel.
+- XDIST: How many workers to use when running tests in parallel.
    - note: Variable must be '-n x' where x is the number you want, or 'auto'
    - note: some things cannot be run in parallel.
 For example, running the renode simulator and building the kernels are not currently supported in parallel

-- ERROR_MSGS - how much info should print on failure?
+- ERROR_MSGS: how much info should print on failure?
 Options from pytest
-   - --tb=auto    # (default) 'long' tracebacks for the first and last entry, but 'short' style for the other entries
+   - --tb=auto    # (default) 'long' for first & last entry, otherwise 'short'
    - --tb=long    # exhaustive, informative traceback formatting
    - --tb=short   # shorter traceback format
    - --tb=line    # only one line per failure